dcts/connect4-cli/README.md

         1. update lokal game state
         2. send move to other client as payload
   - [ ] wait for move from friend
+- [ ] OVERKILL FEATURES
+  - [ ] Brutal Mode => both player have same color, remember your position you must

 # Graphics Engine Example
 ## Menu Engine (joining a game)